may-bach/Dangai/Dangai Web/public/chapters/prologue/part_2.md

 **???:** HARUTO.

-<p class="centered">He turns around to see another guy with his own group, with more mature looking students</p>
+<p class="centered">He turns around to see another guy with his own group, with more mature looking students.</p>

 **Haruto:** Brother?

 <p class="centered">One of Haruto's guys looks at the guy in awe.</p>

 **???
-1:** Isn't that Nanjo Yusei.
+1:** Isn't that Nanjo Yusei?

 **???
-2:** Yeah, He is a third year, he is like the gang leader around here.
+2:** Yeah.
+He is a third year, he is like the gang leader around here.

 **???
 1:** I heard he's never lost a fight.